bomonike/bomonike.github.io/learn-chinese.md

    * https://www.youtube.com/watch?v=V8EFhnMaVRk

 <a target="_blank" href="https://www.youtube.com/watch?v=fojzNrwAAyI&pp=ugUEEgJlbg%3D%3D">VIDEO</a>:
-The earlist appearance of Chinese script is on oracle bones (甲骨文) during the Shang dynasty, discovered in 1899.
+* The earlist appearance of Chinese script is on oracle bones (甲骨文) during the Shang dynasty, discovered in 1899.
-Bronze script.
+* Bronze script.
-The first emporor, Qin Shi Huang, around 221-1 BC, standardized weights, measures, and writing into "Small Seal Script" as "clerical script" was gaining ground on official documents 200 BC - 300 AD during the Han dynasty.
+* The first emporor, Qin Shi Huang, around 221-1 BC, standardized weights, measures, and writing into "Small Seal Script" as "clerical script" was gaining ground on official documents 200 BC - 300 AD during the Han dynasty.
-Abbreviated cursive "Grass" script by poets developed into more regular kaishu (楷书) script used today.
+* Abbreviated cursive "Grass" script by poets developed into more regular kaishu (楷书) script used today.
-"Running script" xingshu since 100 AD is stylistically between the two.
+* "Running script" xingshu since 100 AD is stylistically between the two.

 Early writing were vertical and did not include punctuation marks to show end of sentences.

+<a target="_blank" href="https://github-com.translate.goog/skywind3000/ECDICT?_x_tr_sl=zh-CN&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp">English translation</a> of https://github.com/skywind3000/ECDICT
+provides Python code to process case-insensitive csv to SQLite and MySQL databases containing a "Free English to Chinese Dictionary Database" of 100,000 entries.
+From ECDICT, Oxford 3000 core vocabulary list,

 ### Six writings